Consensys/doc.goquorum/docs/tutorials/kubernetes/create-cluster.md

     --query 'Policies[?PolicyName==`quorum-node-secrets-mgr-policy`].Arn' \
     --output text)

-    eksctl create iamserviceaccount --name quorum-node-secrets-sa --namespace NAMESPACE --region=AWS_REGION --cluster CLUSTER_NAME --attach-policy-arn "$POLICY_ARN" --approve --override-existing-serviceaccounts
+    eksctl create iamserviceaccount --name quorum-node-secrets-sa --namespace <NAMESPACE> --region=<AWS_REGION> --cluster <CLUSTER_NAME> --attach-policy-arn "$POLICY_ARN" --approve --override-existing-serviceaccounts
     ```

     !!!warning

-        Please note that the above command creates a service account called `quorum-node-secrets-sa` and is
+        The above command creates a service account called `quorum-node-secrets-sa` and is
         preconfigured in the helm charts override values.yml files, for ease of use.

-1. Optionally, deploy the
+6. Optionally, deploy the
 [kubernetes dashboard](https://github.com/ConsenSys/quorum-kubernetes/tree/master/aws/templates/k8s-dashboard).

-1. You can now use your cluster and you can deploy [Helm charts](./deploy-charts.md) to it.
+7. You can now use your cluster and you can deploy [Helm charts](./deploy-charts.md) to it.

 ### Azure Kubernetes Service

-[Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-au/services/kubernetes-service/) is also a popular cloud
+[Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-au/services/kubernetes-service/) is another popular cloud
 platform that you can use to deploy GoQuorum.
 To create a cluster in
 Azure, you must install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and have admin
 rights on your Azure subscription to enable some preview features on AKS.